kennytrionfo/hello_app/README.md

 # README #

-This is a doc to quickly run through an app as an example.
-It follows the railstutorial.org book.
+* This is a doc to quickly run through an app as an example.
+* It follows the railstutorial.org book.

+I'm using:
 -Rails 4.2.2
 -Ruby 2.1.1p95
 -CURRENTLY: section 1.4 Version control with Git.